VAIJ-TEJAS/Articles/ToDo List/draft1.md

 	window.mainloop()

 **Adding a Title and necessary Frames and Labels**
 You can add a catchy title to your To-Do app.
 Here, I have named it "Todo List App".
-Moreover, there will be 2 frames: One for the user to enter new tasks in, and another to display the list of previously entered tasks.
-The frame for new tasks will have 3 labels: "Task name", "Priority" and "Deadline".
+The app features two frames: one for entering new tasks and another for displaying existing ones.
+The new task frame includes labels for "Task Name," "Priority," and "Deadline."

 	self.window = window
 	window.title("Todo List App")